 In this article we discuss some of the paths smartphone technology could take in the coming years, starting with the iPhone that appears in 2019 (which might conceivably be called the iPhone XIs, although the naming convention Apple will be using by then is anyone's guess).
 If you want to know what kind of iPhone you'll be brandishing in the future, read on.

-Most recently, sources have predicted that the iPhone will get a triple-lens rear-facing camera in 2019.
+Most recently, sources have predicted that Apple will switch entirely to OLED screens in 2019, likely raising prices (and causing stress and stock value dips for LCD companies).
 And it looks like curved iPhones are in development and could be with us in within two to three years.

 iPhones are that lethal combination of expensive and fragile that results in so much consumer heartache.
 The result is that each iPhone owner has to make their own deal with the devil: either wrapping it in a robust case, thereby masking the handsome design that they paid all that money for in the first place, or risk pavement damage every time they take the thing out of a pocket.

 This may not be the case in the future, given the wide range of futuristic durable supermaterials that could be used on the iPhones of 2020.
 In this section we look at the design developments that could make the iPhone 9 and later tougher than you could possibly imagine... as well as other fun changes to the exterior design.

 Below we look at some of the new design changes coming to iPhone design.

 The 'notch' that takes a bite out of the iPhone X's display has provoked mixed emotions.

 Many people dislike the way it reduces the amount of screen real estate developers have to work with, and find it distracting; others appreciate that Apple has used every available millimetre of screen - even going beyond the camera and facial recognition sensors on either side - and some even argue that it is an iconic and recognisable piece of design comparable to the Home button on the original iPhone.